 If you are looking for a cough syrup that contains honey; then choose Torex syrup.
-It is an Ayurvedic formulation which is made using twenty natural herbs.
-The syrup is packed with benefits of honey and tulsi.
+It is an Ayurvedic formulation that is made using twenty natural herbs.
+The syrup is packed with the benefits of honey and tulsi.
 Torex syrup can be taken by children as well as adults as it is safe for people of all age groups.
 The syrup must be taken with a glass of lukewarm water.
 People suffering from a wet cough, whooping cough, allergic rhinitis, dry cough, and chronic or acute bronchitis can profit from the herbal cough syrup.
-This syrup is available in 60ml and 100ml bottle.
+This syrup is available in 60ml and 100ml bottles.

 However, before taking this syrup, it is always better to consult with the doctor.